microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 Select a workflow

-1. From the Metagenomics category in the left menu bar, select 'Run a Single Workflow'.
+1. From the Metagenomics category in the left menu bar, select "Run a Single Workflow".

 2. Enter a **unique** project name with no spaces (underscores are fine).